 Past medical history should include any disorders that can cause cramps.
 A complete drug history, including use of alcohol, is taken.

-General examination should include the skin, looking for stigmata of alcoholism Alcohol Use Disorders and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+General examination should include the skin, looking for stigmata of alcoholism Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
 Alcoholism... read more , nonpitting edema or loss of eyebrow hair (suggesting hypothyroidism), and changes in skin moisture or turgor.
 A neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
 The patient should be assisted as little as possible... read more , including deep tendon reflexes, is done.

 Pulses should be palpated, and blood pressure measured in all extremities.
 A weak pulse or low ankle:brachial blood pressure ratio in an affected limb may indicate ischemia.